astrolabsoftware/fink-broker/README.md

 # Decode and archive the stream data
 # Monitor it at localhost:5000/live.html
 ./fink start archive &> arch.log &

-# Start monitoring the stream
-# Enjoy it at localhost:5000/live.html
-./fink start monitoring &> live.log &

 # Start also some filtering and aggregation on the stream
 # Relax at localhost:5000/aggregation.html